 Poster sessions will take place on Thursday, Friday, and Saturday at various times throughout each day.
-All poster sessions will take place in West Hall C at the Orange County Convention Center.
+All poster sessions will take place at the convention center.
 Posters are displayed for the entire day, although presenters are only required to be present at their board during their assigned presentation time.

 Set Up and Removal Times